We are a passionate team of caring individuals with one common goal: to make the lives of older adults in Douglas County the best it can be.

 To do this, we bring together volunteers, education, resources, and innovation.
 Using the power of the internet, we give aging Douglas County residents more options to live life on their terms.

-Through the use of our unique Neighbor Network program, Aging Resources of Douglas County is able to provide transportation services to those over age 60 with physical disabilities.
-This service is completely free for those who qualify, and the volunteers who do the driving are always happy to offer a kind word or a helping hand whenever they can.
+Through the use of our unique Neighbor Network volunteer program, Aging Resources of Douglas County is able to provide services to those over age 60.
+These service are completely free for those who qualify.
+Our volunteers always happy to offer a kind word or a helping hand whenever they can.

 One of the most common challenges among aging people in Douglas County is knowing where to look for help.
 This could be help with finding a specific kind of home care, help locating a good dentist, or help with information about employment opportunities.

-That’s why we publish our Resource Guide for Aging Adults, complete with phone numbers, websites, and other contact information for the people and organizations that can help seniors get the assistance they need quickly and affordably.
-What’s more, our Information Call Center is an accessible resource seniors can use to get prompt answers to common questions over the phone.
+That’s why we publish our Resource Guide for Aging Adults, complete with phone numbers, websites, and other contact information for the people and organizations that can help residents get the assistance they need quickly and affordably.
+What’s more, our Information Call Center is an accessible resource to get prompt answers to common questions over the phone.

 Aging Education Events